Tsuk1ko/cfworker-middleware-telegraf/README.md

 You can use [cfworker-telegraf-template](https://github.com/Tsuk1ko/cfworker-telegraf-template) directly.

-> v1 only support telegraf v3.
-If you want to use telegraf v4, please upgrade to v2.
+> v2 only support for telegraf@4.
+If you want to use telegraf@3, please downgrade to v1.

 ## Installation